LucaBonfiglioli/pipewine/README.md

 > - Proper testing
 > - Documentation

-Typelime is a complete rewrite of the [Pipelime](https://github.com/eyecan-ai/pipelime-python.git) library: a set of tools to manipulate multi-modal small and medium-sized datasets, intended mainly for research purposes in the CV/ML domain.
+Pipewine is a complete rewrite of the [Pipelime](https://github.com/eyecan-ai/pipelime-python.git) library: a set of tools to manipulate multi-modal small and medium-sized datasets, intended mainly for research purposes in the CV/ML domain.

 This rewrite aims at solving some major architectural issues of Pipelime, namely:
 - 💥 Large set of dependencies and constraints that cause installation conflicts.